Chicago rapper Juice WRLD dies at 21

-Rising Chicago-area rapper Jarad Anthony Higgins, known by his stage name Juice WRLD, died Sunday morning, the Cook County Medical Examiner's Office confirmed to NBC News.
+Rising Chicago-area rapper Jarad Anthony Higgins, known by the stage name Juice WRLD, died Sunday morning, the Cook County Medical Examiner's Office confirmed to NBC News.

-Higgins hit No. 1 on the Billboard 200 albums chart earlier this year with this studio album "Death Race for Love."
-The 21-year-old artist was signed to Interscope Records and was considered at the forefront of the emo rap scene.
+Higgins, 21, hit No. 1 on the Billboard 200 albums chart this year with the studio album "Death Race for Love."
+He was signed to Interscope Records and was considered at the forefront of the emo rap scene.

 The cause of death is unknown.
-Police say Higgins "suffered a medical emergency" early Sunday morning while at Midway Airport in Chicago, NBC Chicago reports.
+Police say Higgins "suffered a medical emergency" early Sunday at Midway Airport in Chicago, NBC Chicago reported.

+TMZ reported that Higgins had a seizure after a flight from California, although this hasn't been independently verified by NBC News.

+Higgins, a native of the Chicago area, released a collaborative album in 2018 with Future before releasing his debut record, titled "Goodbye & Good Riddance."

 The Morning Rundown

-TMZ reported Higgins had a seizure after a flight from California, although this has not been independently verified by NBC News.

-The Chicago-area native released a collaborative album in 2018 with Future before releasing his debut record entitled "Goodbye & Good Riddance."

-The album title began trending on Twitter shortly after TMZ first reported the news of his death.
+The album's title began trending on Twitter shortly after TMZ first reported the news of his death.

-Higgins once rapped about the short lives of artists in his single "Legends," where he said he didn't want to be known as a legend because "all the legends seem to die out."
+Higgins once rapped about the short lives of artists in his single "Legends," on which he said he didn't want to be known as a legend because "all the legends seem to die out."

 "We keep on losing our legends to the cruel cold world," the lyrics said.
 "What is it coming to?"

-Note: CORRECTION (Dec.
-8, 2019, 3:55 p.m.
-ET) : An earlier version of this article misidentified the author of condolences posted to Twitter under the name Ninja.
-It was written by Richard Tyler Blevins, a professional American gamer, not Watkin Tudor Jones, a South African rapper.
-The condolences have been removed.